wanglaibao/kotlin-coroutine-learning/How_Kotlin_Coroutine_Works_Under_The_Hood.md

     and we do future.get() in Java to the get the result.

     Suspend functions are only allowed to be called from a coroutine or another suspend function.

+    we can see that in Kotlin, launch{}, async{}, and await() are regular functions

+    marked with the suspend keyword.

+    This gives a more flexible tool into the hands of the developers in terms of naming and return types.
 ```